 Dem senator filing suit asking court to halt Kavanaugh confirmation

-Sen. Jeff Merkley, D-Ore., announced Wednesday that he is filling a lawsuit against President Trump and Senate Majority Leader Mitch McConnell, R-Ky., in a bid to prevent the Senate from taking up Brett Kavanaugh's Supreme Court nomination until his "full record" is available.
+Sen. Jeff Merkley, D-Ore., announced Wednesday that he is filing a lawsuit against President Trump and Senate Majority Leader Mitch McConnell, R-Ky., in a bid to prevent the Senate from taking up Brett Kavanaugh's Supreme Court nomination until his "full record" is available.

 “I’m suing [Trump] & [McConnell] today to stop the unconstitutional #KavanaughConfirmation process,” Merkley tweeted on Monday.
 “They may want to ram through this nomination come hell or high water, but that’s just not how our Constitution works.”